DnLKnR/Pokedex/README.md

 Some features will not work with Linux.

-For executable to run properly, keep Pokedex folder structure as is.

 ### **To Run the pokedex.exe file:**
 1. Download the following items:
   * Images Directory